 In middle school, I was the pudgy kid.
 The kid that came in red-faced and out of breath after recess.
 The kid who always wore oversized clothes.
 The kid who never took his shirt off at the pool.

 I would see the ripped guys in magazines and on the internet and think to myself, “What does it take to look like that?”
 From my perspective, I couldn’t even see how it was possible.
-I mean, I spent 75% of the year playing video games, doing homework, and eating junk food.
+I mean, I would spend 75% of the year playing video games, doing homework, and eating junk food.

-Luckily, I did have some form of physical activity—the other 25% of the year I would spend playing rec-league baseball.
-But still, in the back of my mind, I always felt like there had to be more.
+In the back of my mind, I always felt like there had to be more.

 The Accidental Beginning